top of page

 At Modwella, we believe that optimal wellness hinges on clear and accurate health data for every individual.
 Everyone has a unique biological makeup, so the amount of vitamin D3 and K2 that one person takes could be too much or too little for someone else.
 This guide will explore the different factors that go into determining how much vitamin D3 and K2 you should take to give your body exactly what it needs.

-How do Vitamin D3 and K2 Work Together?
+Understanding Vitamin D3 and K2

 When you’re deciding how much vitamin D3 and K2 to take daily, it helps to understand why they’re paired in the first place.